delarum/adult-agility/README.md

 # ADULT AGILITY
 This is a personalized webpage that displaysHTML, CSS, and Java Script implementation.
-It is a
+It is an adult fitness page that offers an array connections to fitness studios, supliments, health support, fitness challenges, instructors and communities.

 ## DESCRIPTION
  - HTML: which is used to create a document structure with the form for user input and text sections that display messages in the webpage